d-e-k-k/code_challenge_debriefs/code_wars/7kyu/array_element_party/array_element_parity.md

 <summary>Though Process</summary>
 <br>

-Originally, I thought the easiest solution would be to use reduce via addition all the elements of the array.
+Originally, I thought the easiest solution would be to use reduce to add all the elements of the array.
 I thought this would leave us with the target integer.
 This works so long as the target integer is not repeated multiple times.
 For example:

 [1, -1, 2, -2, 3] => 3